-You arrive at your neighborhood salon in need of a new hairdo.
+You arrive at your neighborhood hairdresser Perth in need of a new hairdo.
 You are excited to change your style and achieve that “just left the salon” look.
 But once the stylist is finished, you are less than pleased.
 Nothing is right with your cut.
 It’s too short, too layered, too choppy — it’s just plain bad.

 In 2013, avoid a hairy situation by doing some prep work.
 Have an idea of what you want done to your locks.
 Cut out photos from magazines; look through old pictures to pinpoint styles you liked and didn’t like.
 Decide how much or how little you want cut off.
 Consider the style: Do you want a classic cut like a short bob or something more that’s more modern, such as a choppy look?